BenBradshawww/spotify/README.md

-# My Spotify Recommendation Project
+# My Spotify Dashboard Project

+I would highly recommend vistiting this repo: [spotify_recommendations](https://github.com/BenBradshawww/spotify_recommendations).
+That repo contains my latest spotify project and the recommendations system.

 ---
 This is a project that I am working on to create a Spotify recommendation system.
 I am currently using a combination of Airflow, DBT, Docker, and Lightdash to create a dashboard of my songs but I would like to soon start adding the ML functionality.